Simtables are deployed in over 100 city, state and federal agencies and in private and public colleges and universities.

 Interactive with SimTable Evacuation Models

 Simtable’s hazmat module provides interactive plume modeling as a dynamic layer over the customer’s maps/areas.
 Agent-based chemical plume modeling can be used as an assessment tool for parameter estimation, dispersion, resource allocation and for minimizing the spread of contamination of hazardous agents or materials to other locations.
 Designate safe zones, safe approaches and place ordered resources strategically around the incident as it unfolds.
 The Hazmat Module includes:

 Strategic and Tactical Resource Allocation

 Dynamic Wind & Behavior Inputs

 Tablet Remote Integration Feature

 Allows user to conduct and manipulate multiple views of Simtable simulations from a remote device – tablet, pc, smartphone, etc. utilizing an app-based interface.

 Annual subscription of continuous software version upgrades, license to new software modules, maintenance of hardware and software and ACEQUIA™ cloud service to support real-time data synchronization to agency, collaborators, media and citizen devices.
 The first year included.

 Grants and Funding:

-Simtable has partnered with customers to secure grants from local and federal sources to help offset the cost of a Simtable installation.
+Simtable users have secured grants from local and federal sources to help offset the cost of a Simtable installation.
 Previous grants have come from several of the following sources: